WU-RDS/RMA2023/index.md

 ### Contact {-}

 Feel free to send me an email in case you have questions.
-However, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Learn\@wu, and other web resources (see below) before you schedule a coaching session.
-If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Learn\@wu.
+However, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Canvas, and other web resources (see below) before you schedule a coaching session.
+If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Canvas.

 ### Acknowledgements {-}